Tips for faster uploads

 The AWS CLI tool already have some built-in parallelization, but to achieve better results, you can launch multiple processes in parallel.

-Amazon S3 supports a request rate of 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket.
+Amazon S3 supports a request rate of per second per prefix in a bucket.
 The resources for this request rate aren't automatically assigned when a prefix is created.
 Instead, as the request rate for a prefix increases gradually, Amazon S3 automatically scales to handle the increased request rate.

 If there is a fast spike in the request rate for objects in a prefix, Amazon S3 might return 503 Slow Down errors while it scales in the background to handle the increased request rate.
 To avoid these errors, you can: